 Why you’re not meant to feel happy all the time

-Do you feel like you’re supposed to be happy all the time?
+Do you think you’re supposed to be happy all the time?

-Do you think something’s wrong with you if you’re not happy?
+Do you think something’s wrong with you if you’re not?

-Do you feel like everyone else is happy all the time, except you?
+Do you think everyone else is happier than you?

 ✳️✳️✳️